awslabs/amazon-kinesis-video-streams-producer-sdk-cpp/README.md

 * Raspberry PI seg fauls after some time running on libx264.so.
 Rebuilding the libx264.so library and re-linking the demo application fixes the issue.

+* If an USB webcam is used with a Raspberry PI and the webcam does not support 720p.
+The following error can occur.
+Reduce the resolution to 480p at line 336 and 356 should fix the problem. (change the number from 1280 and 720 to 640 and 480)

+Error received from element source: Internal data stream error.
+Debugging information: gstbasesrc.c(2939): gst_base_src_loop (): /GstPipeline:test-pipeline/GstV4l2Src:source:
+streaming stopped, reason not-negotiated (-4)

 ## Release Notes
+### Release 1.1.1 (December 2017)
+* Fix USB webcam support
+* Known issues:
+    * If USB webcam doesn't support 720p, then gstreamer negotiation will fail.
+Trying lower resolution as mentioned in Troubleshooting may fix this issue.
 ### Release 1.1.0 (December 2017)
 * Addition of a received application ACK notification callback
 * Lifecycle management improvements